-(Right: Some of the personnel of 'A', 'B', 'C' and 'D' Companies of the 1st Battalion of the Newfoundland Regiment at Aldershot in August of 1915, prior to its departure to active service on the Gallipoli Peninsula - from The Fighting Newfoundlander by Col. G.W.L.
+(Right: Some of the personnel of 'A', 'B', 'C' and 'D' Companies of the 1st Battalion of the Newfoundland Regiment on parade at Aldershot in August of 1915, prior to the unit's departure to active service on the Gallipoli Peninsula - from The Fighting Newfoundlander by Col. G.W.L.
 Nicholson, C.D.)

-(Right: The image of Megantic, here in her peace-time colours) of a 'White Star Line' vessel, is from the Old Ship Picture Galleries web-site.)
+(Right: The image of Megantic, here in her peace-time colours of a 'White Star Line' vessel, is from the Old Ship Picture Galleries web-site.)

-On August 20, 1915, the Newfoundland unit embarked in the Royal Navy Harbour of Devonport onto the requisitioned passenger-liner Megantic for passage to the Middle East and to the fighting against the Turks.
+On August 20, 1915, Private Wells and his Newfoundland unit, he by now a soldier of the Battalion's Machine-Gun Section, embarked in the Royal Navy Harbour of Devonport onto the requisitioned passenger-liner Megantic for passage to the Middle East and to the fighting against the Turks.